magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_confirm.md

 <h2>Overview</h2>

-The Magento confirm widget implements a modal pop-up window the the cancel and confirmation button.It is an extension of the <a href="{{site.gdeurl}}">Magento modal widget</a>.
+The Magento confirm widget implements a modal pop-up window with the cancel and confirmation button.It is an extension of the <a href="{{site.gdeurl}}javascript-dev-guide/widgets/widget_modal.html">Magento modal widget</a>.

-The confirm widget source is <a href="{{site.baseurl}}app/code/Magento/Ui/view/base/web/js/modal/confirm.js">app/code/Magento/Ui/view/base/web/js/modal/confirm.js</a>
+The confirm widget source is <a href="{{site.mage2000url}}app/code/Magento/Ui/view/base/web/js/modal/confirm.js">app/code/Magento/Ui/view/base/web/js/modal/confirm.js</a>

 The widget can be used for implementing confirmation windows for both, Admin and storefront.
 The design patterns for the modal pop-up windows in the Admin are described in the <a href="{{site.gdeurl}}pattern-library/containers/slideouts-modals-overlays/slideouts-modals-overalys.html#modals">Magento Admin Pattern Library, the Slide-out Panels, Modal Windows, and Overlays topic.</a>